Circuit Training Exercises

 One Leg Squats with hops

 Use a step or bench that is approximately mid-shin to knee height.
-Put your left foot on the step, with your right foot on the floor and your arms at your sides.
+Put your left foot on the step, your right foot on the floor and your arms at your sides.
 Then push down with your left leg and drive your body upward rapidly, switching support (hopping) from left foot to right foot as your body reaches its maximal vertical height.
 With your right foot supporting your body, lower the left foot to the floor rapidly but under control.
 Repeat this action continuously, back and forth from foot to foot, without pausing at the top or bottom positions.

 Squats to presses

-Stand with feet astride a bench, squat until your backside touches the bench, and then jump up onto the bench.
+Stand with your feet astride a bench, squat until your backside touches the bench, and then jump up onto the bench.

 Run between two markers approx. 20m apart.

-Stand with one leg forward and other back.
+Stand with one leg forward and the other back.
 Hold opposite arms forwards and back.
 Jump to change leg/arm positions.

 From a standing position, perform repeated squats by bending the knees to 45 degrees and then straightening the legs.

-Stand with one leg on floor and the other on the edge of a bench.
+Stand with one leg on the floor and the other on the edge of a bench.
 Jump and exchange leg positions.